 Known around the world for its scenic views, a stunning sunset, picturesque spots and volcanic-sand beaches, this crescent-shaped island is considered as the supermodel of the Greek Islands.
 The landscape and seascape of this island attract over two million tourists annually.
 With its growing popularity around the world, Santorini has become a head-turner for the first time and seasoned travelers alike and described here five best things to do in santorini.

 This place is meant for friends who would like to explore, for couples who would like to have a romantic getaway, for families who would like to spend quality time together, or for a person seeking an opportunity to go soul searching.
 With a variety of activities to choose from, Santorini is the best place for you.
 To get you started, here are the five best things to do in Santorini:

 #1: Delve into its dreamy villages

-If you are the kind of traveler who marvels at the hustle and bustle of towns, you may want to visit Oia.
-Every year, thousands of tourists spend their late afternoon here to marvel at the sight of the setting sun while sipping their favourite drinks at the local tavern by the sea.
+Also, if you are the kind of traveler who marvels at the hustle and bustle of towns, you may want to visit Oia.
+Every year, thousands of tourists spend their late afternoon here to marvel at the sight of the setting sun while sipping their favorite drinks at the local tavern by the Aegean sea.

 #2: Wine Tasting and Wineries Tour